dabeaz/curio/docs/reference.rst

 .. module:: curio.channel

 Curio provides a :class:`Channel` class that can be used to perform message passing between interpreters running in separate processes.
+Message passing uses the same protocol as the ``multiprocessing`` standard library.

 .. class:: Channel(address, family=socket.AF_INET)